 KHOOL… this spelling of the name is always used as a first name, not a last name and that first name is connected to Manipur in India (near Myanmar, formerly Burma).

-KUL, also spelled KULA, (Sanskrit: “assembly,” or “family”), throughout India, except in the south, a family unit or, in some instances, an extended family.
+KUL or KULA, (Sanskrit: “assembly,” or “family”).
+In India the word ‘khul’ is a rendering of the word kula that in India refers to one’s group, family or community’.
+Throughout India, except in the south, a family unit or, in some instances, an extended family, are called a kul or kula.
 Most commonly kul refers to an existing family, though sometimes this sense is extended—for example, when “family” implies a sense of lineage.
 As such, kul describes, in the Indian context, the patrilocal family unit, often made up of three generations who live together in a compound headed by the grandfather or his eldest son, into which the brides of the various generations are absorbed.
 The family holds its property in common, as division of possessions is traditionally frowned upon.